spiceai/blog/content/posts/project/building-on-apache-arrow-and-flight.md

 When it comes to intelligent, AI-driven applications, [Spice.xyz](https://spice.xyz) now provides the Spice.ai vehicle with a massive pipeline of web3 data fuel.

 The next step is to make it easier for developers to define the destination for the vehicle.
-Upcoming on the [Spice.ai roadmap](https://github.com/spiceai/spiceai/blob/trunk/docs/ROADMAP.md) is the ability for developers to define goals for how the decision-engine should learn.
+Upcoming on the [Spice.ai OSS roadmap](https://github.com/spiceai/spiceai/blob/trunk/docs/ROADMAP.md) is the ability for developers to define goals for how the decision-engine should learn.
 Like learning to maximize measurement “A” or optimizing to a target of “B”.

 For example, in web3, this might be to build a client that can learn and adapt to optimize Ethereum Gas Fee prices for token swaps.
 The goal would be to minimize the gas fee, a problem we experienced first-hand when we built [defly.ai](https://defly.ai).
 Today you have to encode that goal into your [reward function](https://docs.spiceai.org/concepts/rewards/), but our plan is to help do that for you, and all you have to do is tell us the end goal.